Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/nerd.md

 # The Nerd

+<span style="font-family: Century Schoolbook;color:rgb(112,128,144);">"Like your whole life has been building Towards something?" ——by The Truman Show.</span>

 During my freshman year, I was a student majoring in Chemical Engineering and Technology.
 Of course, I didn't like chemistry; I was reassigned to the chemistry major randomly by the system. <span style="font-family: Century Schoolbook;color:rgb(112,128,144);"><i>(Reassignment means that I was admitted to the university, but my entrance exam scores didn't meet the requirements for my preferred major, so I was randomly assigned to a different department with available slots.)</i></span>

 ![ ](assets/ce1301.jpeg)